-This capacity can allow life sciences and health care organisations to aggregate, normalise and enrich their data inputs.
-It attaches risk to specific areas of the organisation—for example, a certain product line or hospital—and can help institutions and organisations improve their risk posture by making better investment decisions that align with their cybersecurity strategy.
+This capacity can allow life sciences and health care organizations to aggregate, normalize, and enrich their data inputs.
+It attaches risk to specific areas of the organization—for example, a certain product line or hospital—and can help institutions and organizations improve their risk posture by making better investment decisions that align with their cybersecurity strategy.
 Taken to its logical conclusion, it can empower:

-While enhancing your cyber risk analytics and reporting is a critical milestone for life sciences and health care organisations, it is in some ways only the first step.
-Once the foundation is in place to actively manage cyber risks through data insights— and drive actions to help you reach your KPIs—it then becomes possible to use that data to advance your organisation even further.
+While enhancing your cyber risk analytics and reporting is a critical milestone for life sciences and health care organizations, it is in some ways only the first step.
+Once the foundation is in place to actively manage cyber risks through data insights— and drive actions to help you reach your KPIs—it then becomes possible to use that data to advance your organization even further.

 For instance, once you have sufficient insight into the financial implications of your business decisions, you can determine where to allocate your next dollar to see a better return.
 You can better define your ultimate risk appetite and more accurately assess the level of investment risk you're willing to accept.
 And depending on your level of maturity, you can gain unprecedented visibility into hidden risks—and execute risk-intelligent responses which could involve bolstering your controls, allocating additional resources, or mitigating through a cyber insurance policy.

-Moving from advanced analytics and reporting towards cyber risk quantification should allow organisations to do more than shore up their defences against bad actors.
-It should also position an industry under pressure to enhance data security, better protect people’s privacy and make investment decisions aligned with strategic priorities.
+Moving from advanced analytics and reporting towards cyber risk quantification should allow organizations to do more than shore up their defenses against bad actors.
+It should also position an industry under pressure to enhance data security, better protect people’s privacy, and make investment decisions aligned with strategic priorities.

 Rather than simply identifying high impact/high risk areas, analytical solutions such as cyber risk quantification kick it up a notch – leveraging near-real- time data insights to obtain actionable insight into specific scenarios.